clean-code-craft-tcq-1/modular-c-sembooooo/README.md

 Contains a function that prints the manual.
 So got into the amibiguity," So is it a manual printer or a testing code ? ".
 This unit contains the testcases and color code manual implementation.
-Any other implementation containing all units fall in this unit.
+Any other implementation at color code level fall in this unit. (for now)